joranlager/oci-cli/README.md

-# Containerized OCI CLI
+# oci-cli - containerized OCI CLI

 ## Configuring access to Docker images from ocir
+If no access to a private Docker Registry is required, please ignore the steps described here related to accessing the Docker images at fra.ocir.io.
+You then have to build the Docker image in your local Docker engine (See "Building the image" below).

+### Login to the tenancy and create an Auth token for your user
 In order to pull, run and push Docker images from / to the nose / consultingregistry, login is required.

-### Login to the tenancy and create an Auth token for your user

 1. Log in to the Oracle Cloud using a browser (https://console.eu-frankfurt-1.oraclecloud.com)
 2. Navigate to Profile -> <user>, then select Resources -> Auth Tokens and Generate Token.